biopragmatics/curies/README.md

 The positional argument can be one of the following:

-1. A pre-defined prefix map to get from the web (bioregistry, go, monarch, prefixcommons)
+1. A pre-defined prefix map to get from the web (bioregistry, go, obo, monarch, prefixcommons)
 2. A local file path or URL to a prefix map, extended prefix map, or one of several formats.
 Requires specifying a `--format`.